Caroline Fiot appointed cellar master at Ruinart

 2026

 This respect for the long term, combined with a unique vision, meets the new expectations of Champagne consumers.
-Ensuring continuity while injecting new energy: this is the challenge Caroline Fiot takes up, supported by the unanimous trust of the Maison and the indelible imprint of Frédéric Panaïotis.
+Ensuring continuity while injecting new energy: this is the challenge that Caroline Fiot takes up, supported by the unanimous confidence of the Maison and the indelible imprint of Frédéric Panaïotis.